 Questions and Answers

 No!
-If you are building a web app that uses OAuth to integrate with FotoWare, you can choose whether your application will have a back-end or not.
-If you already have a back-end, or it is easy for you to set up, then you will get some benefits in terms of security and user-experience.
+If you are building a web app that uses OAuth to integrate with FotoWare, you can choose whether or not your application will have a back-end.
+If you already have a back-end, or it is easy for you to set up, then you will get some security and user experience benefits.
 For example, you can use refresh tokens to keep users permanently "logged in" to the app, and with future versions of FotoWeb and SaaS, you can disable the consent dialog, or it will be shown to users only once.

 It looks like OAuth requires users to log in via the browser.
 What if my app is a native app running on a Mac or on Windows, or even on a phone?

-If for any reason you cannot launch the browser, you can also embed a "native" browser view in your app.
-This works, but is not recommended.
-In the standard browser, users can use password managers, verify that the connection is secure, and that the URL is correct.
-This is why it is best for security and convenience, but admittedly not always very pretty, to just use the default browser in a "natural" browser tab, with all bars, extensions and controls visible.
+If, for any reason, you cannot launch the browser, you can also embed a "native" browser view in your app.
+This works but is not recommended.
+In the standard browser, users can use password managers to verify that the connection is secure and that the URL is correct.
+This is why it is best for security and convenience, but admittedly not always very pretty, to just use the default browser in a "natural" browser tab, with all bars, extensions, and controls visible.

 My application is a script that does some automation in the background using the API.
-How can I use OAuth if there is no user that can log in via the browser?
+How can I use OAuth if there is no user who can log in via the browser?